There are multiple characters going by “Jester”. A jester’s costume is after all much like a comic book costume.

 It was vaguely reminiscent of Rover in The Prisoner.
 But faster and much bouncier.

 - A sort of disintegrator pistol.
 This was reportedly derived from the one used by the original Foolkiller (Ross Everbest).
 The Jester never actually used it in combat, though.

 - Explosive marbles, powerful enough to kill a man at close range.

 - A white helicopter with logos showing his costumed face, and a rope ladder.
 Used to escape.
 It was reminiscent of vintage Batman-branded die-cast toy cars, such as this one .

 - A spring-loaded fist worn over his actual hand, for a surprise ranged attack.

 - A short-range sleep gas jet hidden in his sleeves.
 One dose took Daredevil out.

 - A combination death trap/obstacle course complex.
 One suspects that it was originally built by Arcade, and Powers modified it to be Jester-themed.
 Details in the game stats section.

-- His yo-yo now has a sonic emitter, giving off painful frequencies to nearby persons.
-But even Daredevil could withstand the effect.
+- His yo-yo now has a sonic emitter, bombarding nearby persons with painful frequencies.
+But even Daredevil, who has super-sensitive senses, could withstand the effect.

 - Sharpened fencing foil.